Lord Saltoun

 Lord Saltoun, of Abernethy, is a title in the Peerage of Scotland.
 It was created in 1445 for Sir Lawrence Abernethy.
 The title remained in the Abernethy family until the death in 1669 of his descendant the tenth Lady Saltoun.
 She was succeeded by her cousin Alexander Fraser, the eleventh Lord.
 He was the son of Alexander Fraser and Margaret Abernethy, daughter of the seventh Lord Saltoun.
 The title has remained in the Frasers of Philorth family ever since.

-The seventeenth Lord was a Lieutenant-General in the Army and sat in the House of Lords as a Scottish Representative Peer from 1807 to 1853.
-His nephew, the eighteenth Lord, was a Scottish Representative Peer from 1859 to 1866.
-His son, the nineteenth Lord, and grandson, the twentieth Lord, were also Scottish Representative Peers, between 1890 and 1933 and 1935 and 1963, respectively.
-Since 1979, the title has been held by the latter's daughter, the 21st Lady Saltoun.
-She is head of the Frasers of Philorth and was also one of the ninety elected hereditary peers that remain in the House of Lords after the passing of the House of Lords Act 1999 (resigning her seat in the House in 2014).
+The seventeenth Lord was a Lieutenant-General in the Army and sat in the House of Lords as a Scottish representative peer from 1807 to 1853.
+His nephew, the eighteenth Lord, was a Scottish representative peer from 1859 to 1866.
+His son, the nineteenth Lord, and grandson, the twentieth Lord, were also Scottish representative peers, between 1890 and 1933 and 1935 and 1963, respectively.
+From 1979 to 2024, the title was held by the latter's daughter, the 21st Lady Saltoun.
+She was head of the Frasers of Philorth and was also one of the ninety elected hereditary peers that remain in the House of Lords after the passing of the House of Lords Act 1999 (resigning her seat in the House in 2014).

+The family seats are Cairnbulg Castle, near Fraserburgh, Aberdeenshire, and Inverey House, near Braemar, Aberdeenshire.

+Numbering scheme

 In the 20th century, it was determined that Margaret Abernethy (now 10th Lady Saltoun), succeeded her brother, Alexander Abernethy, 9th Lord Saltoun, in 1668, but only survived him by about 10 weeks and had not previously been counted in the title's numbering.
 This new information has resulted in the ordinals in subsequent Lords Saltoun being revised.
 As a result, the later heirs to the title are often referenced with the incorrect numbering.

-The family seats are Inverey House, near Braemar, Aberdeenshire and Cairnbulg Castle, near Fraserburgh, Aberdeenshire.
+In reality this may be a point of law.
+Some transcripts note that Alexander Fraser (traditionally the 10th Lord) was legally recognised at the heir to his cousin, Alexander Abernethy, 9th Lord Saltoun.
+As such, by Act of Parliament confirmed by a charter from the King, this would make the first Fraser Lord Saltoun the legal successor of the 9th Lord, regardless of the status of Margaret Abernethy.
+As such there is argument that the traditional numbering should remain in use due to legal technicality.
+It must also be recognised that it has been known in the historiography since the 19th Century that Margaret Abernethy survived her brother.
+Sources from the time also confirm knowledge of her existence, yet Alexander Fraser was still confirmed as the 10th Lord, in succession to Alexander and not Margaret.
+As far as is known Margaret never assumed the title of Lady Saltoun in her lifetime and as such it seems bizarre to upend 300 years of history due to what could be described as a 6 week technicality.